 The appearance of Murphy, who is running for a second term as governor, brought statewide attention to the event.

 After the opening ceremony, Murphy joined Santiago and other elected officials as they walked down High Street for the Hispanic Heritage Day parade.
-Elected officials joining him included Cumberland Couty commissioners Joe Derella and Jim Quinn and Millville city commissioner Bruce Cooper along with various candidates running for public office.
+Elected officials joining him included Cumberland County Commissioners Joe Derella and Jim Quinn and Millville City Commissioner Bruce Cooper along with various candidates running for public office.
 The post-parade celebration took place at Lakeside Middle School.

-Vendors lined the middle school’s athletic field, many minority-owned businesses and organizations and nonprofits, that serve the community.
-The day was filled with music and food as Millville got it chance to brace the Latino culture.
+Vendors lined the middle school’s athletic field, alongside many minority-owned businesses, organizations and nonprofits that serve the community.
+The day was filled with music and food as Millville got its chance to embrace local Latino culture.

-Judging from the participants and attention, it likes like Millville’s first Hispanic Heritage Day Parade and Festival won’t be the last.
+Judging from the attention and crowd of participants, it looks like Millville’s first Hispanic Heritage Day Parade and Festival won’t be the last.